 What about Java?
 Well, it does not differ a lot.
-It’s not worse, but it’s not better than other language does.
-You can increase the number of requests that your system will handle, but it depends on the architecture of the current system (avoid database, caching, sharding, etc).
-With Java it is better to scale medium size system due to its culture.
+It’s not worse, but it’s not better than other languages.
+You can increase the number of requests that your system will handle, but it depends on the architecture of the current system (avoid database, caching, sharding, etc.).
+With Java, it is better to scale a medium-size system due to its culture.
 Why?
 Because there is a number of techniques that do not scale that well:

 Multiple layers and tiers

-Java performs very well and the good performance means a good scaling just out of the box.
+Java performs very well, and excellent performance means good scaling right out of the box.

 When it comes to other languages, the situation is quite narrow.
 They shouldn’t be used, despite the fact that they could be used for automation purposes.
-For example, Perl is not safe, it doesn’t provide self-documenting code with a good scalability and structure.
+For example, Perl is not safe.
+It doesn’t provide self-documenting code with good scalability and structure.
 C++ and C are not so convenient because you will deal with a few low-level robust frameworks.
 The list goes on.

 Below, we rated eight points for the most popular languages: